gaf3/pi-k8s-automation/nandy-v2.md

 ### Chore

 - nandy.person.{person.name}.chore.{chore.label}.duration - Duration of overall chore at time started
-- nandy.person.{person.name}.chore.{chore.label}.task.{task.label}.duration - Duration of task from time started
+- nandy.person.{person.name}.chore.{chore.label}.task.{task.text}.duration - Duration of task from time started

 We can use these to determine how long tasks are taking and adjust reminders to a more reasonable level.